18F/identity-idp/docs/mobile.md

 These instructions will configure your local copy of the identity-idp app to serve web pages over your local computer network &mdash; the wifi in your home or office.
 You can broadcast the app to a mobile phone or tablet.
 Both your mobile device and your development computer (your laptop) must be connected to the same wifi network.

+By default, the application binds to `localhost`.
+These instructions bind to `0.0.0.0` instead.
+Some Android users report they can access `localhost:3000` directly on their phone, however.

 1. Find your Local Area Network IP address.
 On a MacBook, this is available at **System Preferences → Network**.
 The address may start with `192.168`.

 2. To your app's `application.yml` file, add the below.
 Fill in your actual LAN IP address.
 The final line creates a **confirm now** link in place of email confirmation.